 Animal horns were hollowed out and a small hole made that allowed the air to be sucked out.
 The resulting vacuum would draw toxins to the surface.
 Cupping began to be used in surgery to divert blood flow from the open site.
 The true origin of cupping remains in obscurity.

-The Chinese expanded the utilization to include use in surgery to divert blood flow from the surgery site.
-Cupping eventually developed into a separate therapy, with healers treating a variety of conditions.
-Early written records date from 28 AD, and a traditional Chinese saying indicated “acupuncture and cupping, more than half the ills cured”.
-Chinese medicine observes that cupping dispels stagnation of Blood and Chi, along with external pathogenic factors that invade a weakened constitution.
-A depleted constitution is often a result of depleted “Jing Chi” or original essence.
-This will usually progress to a weakened “Wei Chi”, or defense (immune system).
+Cupping grew into a separate therapy with healers treating a variety of conditions.
+Traditional Chinese Medicine observes that cupping dispels stagnation of blood and Chi, along with external pathogenic factors that invade a weakened constitution.
+A depleted constitution is often the result of depleted “Jing Chi” or original essence.
+This will often progress to a weakened “Wei Chi” or defense (immune system).